 My hallway office which I’ll now be referring to as my #hallffice is actually almost complete!
 When I ordered the bookcases for the built-ins from Ikea, I also ordered cabinets for my new built-in desk.
 The hallway has an awkward angled wall that is a waste of space, so built-ins seem like the logical solution.

 The guest bedroom was all finished during the One Room Challenge a few weeks ago and is one of my favorite rooms in the house now.
 I have no plans to change anything in there!
 It went from my most hated room in the house to the best room in the house with a little purging, new flooring, furniture, and paint.

 I could write an entire post on how much I regret (and hate) this bathroom.
 It’s a project I started over two years ago and never finished.
 Sometimes I think about ripping it all out and starting over.
 But, finishing (more like fixing) the floor tile and painting the vanity will make it complete.
 Once it is completed, then I can share all the agonizing details and what not to do for a bathroom makeover.

 This is an easy project that just involves adding an upper shelf for more storage, some purging, and organizing.
 Our closet is working just fine for us for now, so it is not on the priority list.

 - new shower curtain

 Speaking of money, one of my bigger personal goals for this year is to save, save, save.
-Which is another reason, it takes so long to get any DIY projects done.
+This is another reason, it takes so long to get any DIY projects done.
 They cost money.
 A wish list and a priority list are very different.
 Our home is just fine the way it is.
 All of these things are just wishes and improvements I want for our home.
 Our home doesn’t need them.
 I think it’s important to always love our home for what it is, while also working towards making it better for our lifestyle.
-Don’t forget to love your home!
+So for this mid-year check-in, I’m reminding myself “don’t forget to love your home”!